-- 62) If so, who should appoint the CEO when there is a short term temporary vacancy (covering sick or annual leave for example)?
+- 61) Should the process of appointing an acting CEO be covered in legislation?
+Why or why not? - No. - 62) If so, who should appoint the CEO when there is a short term temporary vacancy (covering sick or annual leave for example)?

-Up to (say) one month by CEO, thereafter by Council - 63) Who should appoint the CEO if there will be vacancy for an extended period (for example, while a recruitment process is to be undertaken)?
+Council. - 63) Who should appoint the CEO if there will be vacancy for an extended period (for example, while a recruitment process is to be undertaken)?